 Miss B is a Belle About Town who likes to bring a little bit of style into every aspect of her life.
-While she sees herself as a cross between Sophia Loren and Audrey Hepburn she will privately admit that there is also more than a little Bridget Jones in there as well.
+While she likes to see herself as a cross between Sophia Loren and Audrey Hepburn she will privately admit that there is a lot more Bridget Jones in there.
 She has an unswerving confidence about being able to understand any language if she just concentrates hard enough (she can’t) and an irrational hatred of mail.

 An experienced journalist with over a decade in the industry she turned to the web to fill a gap for tech-savvy stylish women who want the best life has to offer at their fingertips.
-She loves a decadent cocktail bar, a beautifully cut dress, the perfect pair of heels, quality over quantity and is partial to Asian-fusion food, enjoys holidaying in the sun and shopping breaks to New York.
-But her first love is of course London!
+She loves a decadent cocktail bar, a beautifully cut dress, the perfect pair of heels, quality over quantity and is partial to Asian-fusion food.
+A globetrotter, she enjoys holidaying in the sun and you can often find her on a beach in Thailand or on shopping breaks in Sydney or New York.
+But her first love is, of course, London!

 Ashley Pearson began her career as a hard news journalist covering politics and international news at NBC in London.
 However she quickly realised that her passion was reporting on the lives and loves of the world’s most famous faces.
 Since then she has been spotted on the red carpet at the Academy Awards, the Golden Globes, the Emmy Awards, and the Grammy Awards!

 In the UK Ashley regularly appears on This Morning and The Alan Titchmarsh Show and has also reported for GMTV, BBC, Sky and ITN News, and E!
 Entertainment.
 A familiar face at the Cannes Film Festival she has had regular columns in OK!
 Magazine, Star Magazine and can currently be read on the Mail Online.
 This gossip queen knows all the movers and shakers ensuring she gets all the celeb news first hand.